 This is understandable for a start-up development business, because they have yet to sell anything that they have built – largely because of their problems with delays on every site that they have built on.
 For instance, the company had hoped to have sold most, if not all, of its new-build properties in Upper Norwood, at Ravensdale and Rushden, in autumn 2018.

 This might have shown a handsome return in the accounts, which ought to have been well worth delaying them by three months.
-But the properties – built on former council land which Negrini’s council sold to Brick by Brick, with planning permission, for just 250 quid – were not made available for sale in March this year.
+But the properties – built on former council land which Negrini’s council sold to Brick by Brick, with planning permission, for just 250 quid – were not made available for sale until March this year.